 Singapore’s DBS Takes Control of Rural Lender in Push Into Bay Area

-Singapore’s biggest bank, DBS, is putting its chips on China’s Greater Bay Area with the purchase of a 13% stake in Shenzhen Rural Commercial Bank Corp., marking the first foreign investment in China’s small and medium-sized lenders since 2010.
+Singapore’s biggest bank, DBS, is putting its chips on China’s Greater Bay Area with the purchase of a 13% stake in Shenzhen Rural Commercial Bank Corp., marking the first foreign strategic investment in China’s small and medium-sized lenders through a private placement since 2010.

 The Singaporean bank will become the largest shareholder of the Shenzhen rural lender after the deal, under which DBS will pay 5.29 billion yuan ($814 million) for 1.35 billion new shares of the privately owned commercial lender.